- ABMS Certification:

 Dr. Mehta holds a dual faculty appointment at the UVA School of Medicine and UVA Department of Biomedical Engineering, where she is actively involved in mentoring students.
 Cardiac electrophysiology is a field driven by technology, and Dr. Mehta is an innovator driven by a passion to improve patient care in safe, effective and affordable ways.
 Her collaboration with the Massachusetts Institute of Technology in 2018 earned the Medical Device Innovation Competition’s top prize.
 She holds several patents for her innovative ideas and technologies.
 She is also a member of the ACC Innovation Council.

 Dr. Mehta has produced more than 35 peer-reviewed manuscripts and more than 50 abstracts for international conferences.
 She is an active reviewer for several cardiology journals.
 She has won several awards, including the Cardiology Woman in Training Award for Excellence by the American Heart Association.
 She also was recently nominated for the prestigious Circulation: Arrhythmia and Electrophysiology Fellowship for 2019.
-She was recognised by UVA for her Excellence in Research for 2019.
+She was recognized by UVA for her Excellence in Research for 2019.

 To improve cardiovascular health awareness and education in communities with limited access to healthcare, Dr. Mehta, along with her friend and colleague, cardiologist Sula Mazimba, MD, founded FBI4Health (Faith-Based Initiatives for Health).
 This intervention program provides cardiac screenings, blood glucose screenings and health education to patients in a church setting to make them more comfortable.
 These efforts were recently featured in the EP Lab.